magicbug/QTrigdoppler/README.md

 2M0SQL Modifications:<br>
     1) Changed to PySide<br/>
-    2) Implimented Websocket features using Flask and SocketIO
+    2) Implemented Websocket features using Flask and SocketIO

-# Roadmap:
+# Roadmap
   - Adding support for IC-9700 (should be easy as it uses nearly the same comands as the IC-910H)
   - Adding support for FT-8xx radios.
 Same approch: serial driver, although that will add additonal reworks in the doppler tracking loop to account for two radios
   - Building a much nicer GUI